hackshackers/hackshackers-hugo/content/hack-this-site/edit-group-page.md

  your city's name, just like the example mentioned above.

 You can do everything needed to launch a group with GitHub's text editor.
-Alternatively, you can also edit text files onyour machine.
+Alternatively, you can also edit text files on your machine.
 Finally, follow the pull request using the process described [here][1].

 ## The Group Content Page